godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_basics.rst

 By default, the body of a script file is an unnamed class and it can only be referenced externally as a resource or file.
-Class syntax is meant to be very compact and can only contain member variables or functions.
+Class syntax is meant to be compact and can only contain member variables or functions.
 Static functions are allowed, but not static members (this is in the spirit of thread safety, since scripts can be initialized in separate threads without the user knowing).
 In the same way, member